Betija13/path_finding_project/readme.md

-To get instructions and pictures of path from start to end destionation, all you need to do is add `from cela_algoritms_karte import get_path_map` to your code and then call function `get_path_map()`
+To get instructions and pictures of path from start to end destination, all you need to do is add `from cela_algoritms_karte import get_path_map` to your code and then call function `get_path_map()`

 Or just run the `main.py` file.